wuwentao/midea_ac_lan/doc/CE.md

 # Fresh Air Appliance

 ***Note: Some Midea appliance be named "Fresh Air Appliance", the protocol that actually uses the air conditioner.
-If your fresh air appliance is identified as an air conditioner, check out [Build-in fresh air system](CE.md#Build-in%20fresh%20air%20system)***
+If your fresh air appliance is identified as an air conditioner, check out [Built-in fresh air system](CE.md#Built-in%20fresh%20air%20system)***

 ## Features